Coding for Designers course illustration.

 The software requirements for this class are somewhat flexible.
 It makes no difference whether your computer setup is old or more modern, or whether you have the Adobe suite of design software or not.
 Many of the assignments can use whatever design software you are most familiar with.
 That being said, here's what you'll need:

-- A text editor (We suggest Visual Code Studio, it’s free, and available for Mac, Windows, and Linux)
+• A text editor (We suggest Visual Studio Code, it’s free, and available for Mac, Windows, and Linux)